marcopennekamp/lore/spec/expressions.md

 ```

 We define *logical not* using a **tilde** so we can reserve the `?!` combo of characters for handling optional values.

-**TODO:** We could consider, once we have introduced nullable/optional values (`Int?`), to turn the logical operators into operators that accept any argument types and return "truthy" values.
-Compare to Clojure, Elixir, or Javascript.

-**TODO:** Rethink the syntax of these symbols.
-Maybe rather `&&` or even `and`?

 ##### Equality and Order